DS-100/sp23/resources.md

 * TOC
 {:toc}

+## Supplementary Course Notes
+Alongside each lecture are supplementary [Course Notes](https://ds100.org/course-notes/).
+These are in development for the Spring 2023 Edition of the UC Berkeley course Data 100: Principles and Techniques of Data Science.

+Lecture notes will be updated on a weekly basis, prior to the lecture.
+If you spot any errors or would like to suggest any changes, please email us at data100.instructors@berkeley.edu.

 ## Optional Supplementary Textbook
 Alongside each lecture are optional textbook readings to the Data 100 textbook, [Principles and Techniques of Data Science](https://www.textbook.ds100.org/).
 Textbook readings are purely supplementary, and may contain material that is not in scope (and may also not be comprehensive).
-The textbook is *actively in development* during Spring 2022!
+The textbook is *actively in development* during Spring 2023!
 Some readings may become out-of-date or reordered as the semester progresses.
 If you see a reading on our schedule that no longer exists, don't hesitate to send a pull request to our course GitHub (see [below](#course_website)).

 ## Exam Resources